 402 Detection — If the server returns

-402 Payment Required, the SDK inspects the response headers and body to determine which payment protocol is in use (x402, L402, or a hybrid format). -
+402 Payment Required, the SDK runs MppAdapter, X402Adapter, and L402Adapter in parallel (Promise.allSettled) to determine which payment protocol is in use. -

 Quote — The SDK extracts the price, currency, network, and facilitator address from the 402 response.
 This is the same information you get from